Biblical Meaning of Number 4: Exploring Its Significance for Spiritual Growth and Community Engagement

 In Chinese culture, the number four represents death, as it sounds similar to the word for death (死, sǐ).
 Because of this, many buildings skip the fourth floor.
 In contrast, the number eight, associated with prosperity and good fortune, is highly celebrated, showcasing a stark contrast in cultural symbolism.

-Now you might want to learn more about this: Biblical Meaning of 144: Understanding Its Significance in God's Plan and Symbolism
+Now you might want to learn more about this: Discover the Biblical Meaning of Seashells and Their Spiritual Significance in Faith

 Native American Culture